genomicsclass/book/pages/introduction.md

 achieve scientific goals.
 Furthermore, throughout the book we show the R code that performs this analysis and connect the lines of code to the statistical and mathematical concepts we explain.
-All sections of this book are reproducible as they were produced by *R markdown* documents that include R code used to produce the figures, tables and results shown in the book.
+All sections of this book are reproducible as they were made using *R markdown* documents that include R code used to produce the figures, tables and results shown in the book.
 In order to distinguish it, the code is shown in the following font: